BarryCarlyon/twitch_misc/eventsub/handlers/nodejs/README.md

 This example doesn't cover how to SSL termiante.
 Usually in prodiction NGINX/Apache/other in front of your NodeJS process would handle this, rather than NodeJS itself.
 SSL termiantion is _required_ for EventSub, as only SSL/HTTPS URLs are supported for the Webhook transport.

+## Testing

+You can use the Twitch-cli to test your Eventsub callback see https://github.com/twitchdev/twitch-cli/ and look under Events